Robrowno/rock-paper-scissors/README.md

 ### Choices Bar

 The game features a choices bar with 3 options to select.
 Rock (Fist emoji 🤜), Paper (Open hand emoji ✋) and Scissors (Peace sign emoji ✌️).
 There is an event listener on each choice that will listen for a click and replicate in the arena section.
+Above the choices bar is the title, which when clicked on, takes the user back to the start page.
+There is a reminder of this on the start page as well.

 ![Choices](/assets/images/readme-images/choices-ss.png)